Annemarie Bolduc

 GROWING & COOKING TIPS

-Growing beans is fun as you can explore and taste varieties that are not sold commercially.
-Depending on the climate you live in, and other factors like weather conditions, soil, and time of sunlight may have an effect on how your beans grow.
+Growing beans is fun as you can explore and taste varieties not sold commercially.
+Depending on the climate you live in and other factors like weather conditions, soil, and time of sunlight may affect how your beans grow.
 Since I started to grow veggies in my garden, I tried many different varieties.
-In a small backyard, climbing types are a great choice for space saving.
+In a small backyard, climbing types are an excellent space-saving choice.
 In cool climate regions, the summer growing season is short, and beans are hyper-sensitive to frost.
 My veggie patches are not large enough to grow the "three sisters" trio of beans, corn and squash.
-This companion planting method was taught by Native Americans: the beans feed the soil (nitrogen), the corn provided support for the beans and the squash a ground cover to keep the soil moist.
-My "two sisters" front yard patch, which we dug up for more growing space, is a prolific one.
-The Purple King beans supported by the sweet corn looked fabulous and so happy together!
+Native Americans taught this companion planting method: the beans feed the soil (nitrogen), the corn supports the beans and the squash makes a ground cover to keep the soil moist.
+My "two sisters" front yard patch, which we dug up for more growing space, is prolific.
+The Purple King beans, supported by the sweet corn, looked fabulous and so happy together!
+The Australian "butter" yellow beans and the "frost" pea beans are also great climbers for cool climate zones.

 Two sisters on my front lawn • Photography © Bottle and Brush Studio 2022

 How I use any snap beans is often boiled on the side, in a stir fry, in soup or added into my garden shepherd's pie Harvest Parmentier.
 Munching them freshly picked is also great!
 They are a great source of vitamins and protein.
 Snap bean pods can be stored in the fridge for a few days, blanched and frozen, pickled or dehydrated.
-Dried beans can be stored in a jar in a cool dark place for months.
-They have to be soaked overnight and boiled in water before being added to a dish to remove the toxins.
-In Québec, white navy beans are used in a traditional "Fèves au lards" baked beans (see Maple & Bacon Baked Beans).
-The Purple King makes beautiful white shelly beans and I'm currently working on some new recipes: a Two Sisters Soup and a Quick Cassoulet (to come).
-Runner shelled beans are very nutritious and perfect in winter dishes like this Magic Chilli.
+Dried beans can be stored in a jar in a cool, dark place for months.
+They must be soaked overnight and boiled in water before being added to a dish to remove the toxins.
+In Québec, white navy beans are used in traditional "Fèves au lards" baked beans (see Maple & Bacon Baked Beans).
+Runner-shelled beans are nutritious and perfect in winter dishes like this Magic Chilli.

 Colourful and magic beans • Photography © Bottle and Brush Studio 2019-22